 The choice to investigate the simplified model was driven by several factors.
 First, this model is computationally significantly simpler to learn, as only one set of weights needs to be adapted.
 Thus, experiments can be performed at a larger scale.
-Also, the fact that the operation of the model complex cells is completely specified makes the interpretation of the results more straightforward than in the full model: fixing the lower-layer structure allows for a simple visualization and analysis of the results, compared with an unrestricted model.
-Finally, using the chosen feedforward complex cell response model allows our results to be compared to other recent work (Geisler, Perry, Super, & Gallogly, 2001;
+Also, the fact that the operation of the model complex cells is completely specified makes the interpretation of the results more straightforward than in the full model: Fixing the lower layer structure allows for a simple visualization and analysis of the results, compared with an unrestricted model.
+Finally, using the chosen feedforward complex cell response model allows our results to be compared to other recent work (Krüger, 1998; Sigman et al., 2001; Geisler et al., 2001) analyzing the dependencies of complex cell responses.
+We believe that the analysis provided in this paper can be viewed as a preliminary investigation into how complex cell responses could be represented in an unrestricted multi-layer model.